Five step ultimate planning guide for your personal branding photoshoot

 1. Know who your ideal client is.

-The most important step in planning your photoshoot, is getting clear on your ideal client.
+The most important step in planning your personal branding photo shoot is getting clear on your ideal client.
 Imagine your ideal client in detail and give them a name, no really.
-My ideal client's name is Regina.
+My ideal client’s name is Regina.
 My biggest piece of advice as you plan this shoot, is to keep your person in mind and ask yourself every step of the way how “Regina” would feel seeing this?

 2. Where do you need pictures?

 Each point of contact in your ideal clients journey with you is an opportunity for you to visually market.
 Ask yourself as you plan this step, Where will my ideal client interact with me?
 Is it Pinterest?
 Instagram, or through newsletter opt-ins?
 Finding out exactly where you need a photo will help you determine how that photo can work for your business.

 If you ‘d like to download my workbook, it has a checklist of places for you to market with images.

 3. How do you want them to feel?

 Now that you’ve checked off where you need to up your game, start thinking about how you want your client to think and feel when they get to your resource.
 If you downloaded the checklist, write down what you want them to think or feel in the “putting it all together” section.

 When they get to my instagram, I want them to feel happy and excited.
 I want them to think that working with my brand would be a really fun experience.

 When someone lands on my sales page, I want them to know that I am a top leader in my field with experience that will lead to them making a great investment.